wustl-data/wustl-data.github.io/docs/modules/normalization/index.md

 At a very high level, normalized data is data organized according to a particular set of standards that intends to make data easier to understand and query.
 These standards have formal definitions, but as an introduction we will talk about a more general reframing of normalized data described as 'tidy' data.

-Normalization is a property of *relational* data, which is a type of *tabular* data.
-Tabular = tables.
-Relational = Tables that have relationships with each other.
-Normalized = Tables organized and relating to each other according to particular standards.
+Normalization is a property of *relational* data, which is a type of *tabular* data
+- Tabular data: data organized in tables
+- Relational data: tabular data linked by relationships defined by "foreign keys"
+- Normalized data: relational data organized according to particular set of standards.